bezhermoso/ZfViewBundle/README.md

     }
 ```

-You can also set `layout` to `"none"` to disable a template if one is defined at the class level:
+You can also set `layout` to `"none"` to disable a layout if one is defined at the class level.
+This will simply render the template without wrapping it any layout:

 ```php
 <?php